 - 5 grams: 1 cup of raw vegetable / ½ cup of cooked vegetables

 How to do we choose the right type of carbohydrates?

 Not all carbohydrates are equal in nutritive value, so what are the different types of carb-rich foods and which ones are better choices:

 Complex carbohydrates such as whole meal bread, brown rice, whole wheat pasta, oats and burghul are higher in vitamins, minerals and fiber which keep you feeling fuller for a longer time.
 These are a better choice than white bread, pasta products made from white flour.

 Simple carbohydrates such as fruits should be chosen over sugar or candy.
 Not to forget plenty of vegetables to keep a body balanced and healthy.

 The right formula for long term weight loss

 It is only natural to aspire for rapid weight loss and instant results on your weighing scale.
 However, these quick changes don’t last for long.
-This is mainly due to the fact that low carb diets are known to be difficult to stick to and encourage yo-yo dieting cycles that make you lose then gain weight, which is also shown to have health risks.
+This is mainly due to the fact that low carb diets are known to be difficult to stick to and encourage yo-yo dieting cycles that make you lose weight, then gain weight, which is also shown to have health risks.
 Always remember that the best way to safely and effectively lose weight in the long term is by combining a balanced healthy diet with exercise.
-And although this may not too exciting it is time-tested, proven and actually works.
+And although this may not be too exciting, it is time-tested, proven and actually works